Project31/project31.github.io/pine64.md

 # 1. Install Centos-7 to the Pine64

 The Pine64 board should be able to run Aarch64/ARM64 images.
 The official Centos-7 supports these images at <http://mirror.centos.org/altarch/7/isos/aarch64/>.
 Unfortunately these release don't run on my Pine64 just yet.
-However, the Armbian guys have been doing great work and we started a [project](https://github.com/Project31/centos-pine64) (loosely based on work done by Uli Middelberg [UMidd]) that takes the Armbian UBoot and Kernel and inserts it into Centos 7.4 distribution.
+However, the Armbian guys have been doing great work and we started a [project](https://github.com/Project31/centos-pine64) (loosely based on work done by Uli Middelberg [UMidd]) that takes the Armbian UBoot and Kernel and inserts it into a Centos 7.4 distribution.
 We have ready to go images for you to download from the releases section at <https://github.com/Project31/centos-pine64/releases>:

 ![Pine64](https://cdn-images-1.medium.com/max/800/1*rzKvW06sxv6u-hblFgmEhw.jpeg)